96boards/website/README.md

 ******

-## Adding Projects
+## Projects

+96boards projects are submitted by engineers that are developing hardware and software applications using 96Boards.
+You can view the current list of 96Boards projects here - [96Boards.org/projects](https://www.96boards.org/projects/).
+See below for details on editing or adding a project.

+### Editing a Project

+If you already own a project then you can make changes to your 96boards-projects org repo.
+If you don't own the project but notice some things you would like to change then locate the relevant project in this org and then open an appropriate GitHub issue.

+### Adding a Project

-[96Boards.org/projects](https://www.96boards.org/projects/) are maintained in the [96boards-projects GitHub organisation](https://github.com/96boards-projects).
+[96Boards.org/projects](https://www.96boards.org/projects/) are maintained in the [96boards-projects GitHub organization](https://github.com/96boards-projects).
 Clone the [template repo](https://github.com/96boards-projects/template).
 Submit a pull request with your changes.
-If it is approved, we'll get the git diff and create a new project repo for your project so that it is automatically added to the website.
+If it is approved, we'll create a new project repo for your project so that it can be added to the website.

 ******